 The services are limited to additional services not otherwise covered under the state plan, including EPSDT, and must be consistent with waiver objectives of avoiding institutionalization.
+This service may be delivered during temporary travel per ODP's travel policy.

 Specify applicable (if any) limits on the amount, frequency, or duration of this service: